chromatone/chromatone.center/theory/composition/form/index.md

 ---
 title: Musical form
-subtitle: The structure of a musical composition or performance
+description: The structure of a musical composition or performance

 date: 2021-11-02
 links: